What is the role of women in India's military? – DW – 01/30/2025

 What is the role of women in India's military?January 30, 2025

-During his Senate confirmation hearing two weeks ago, Hegseth, a former Army officer and conservative talk show host, was peppered with questions over his position on women in the military, and was accused by Democrat Senator Kristen Gillibrand of "denigrating" female service members.
+During his Senate confirmation hearing two weeks ago, Hegseth, a former Army officer and conservative talk show host, was peppered with questions over his position on women in the military and was accused by Democrat Senator Kirsten Gillibrand of "denigrating" female service members.

 In November, Hegseth told podcaster Shawn Ryan that women should "straight up" not be permitted to serve in combat roles.
-And Hegseth told the Senate hearing that service members of most powerful military in the world would "rejoice" over his proposals removing "woke" policies such as diversity, equity and inclusion programs.
+And Hegseth told the Senate hearing that service members of the most powerful military in the world would "rejoice" over his proposals removing "woke" policies such as diversity, equity, andinclusion programs.

 However, he also told lawmakers that women would have access to combat roles, given the caveat that "standards remain high."